 - 15.1.
-The Committees (Trust and Academy) will meet as often as is necessary to fulfil their responsibilities but at least six times a year with the exception of Audit & Risk (three times a year) and Governance and Partnership (at least three times a year) - 15.2.
-Any three Board or Committee members/governors can request in writing to the Clerk that the Chair convene a meeting by giving no less than 14 days prior notice. - 15.3.
-The quorum for the transaction of the business at meetings shall be: - Trust Board refer to Articles of Association Articles 117 to 119 - Trust Board Committee 2 Trustees at each meeting - Academy Committee 50% of appointed governors in post on each Academy Committee - 15.4.
-The Company Secretary shall endeavour to ensure that a Clerk is provided at each Board and Trust Committee meeting to advise Trustees and take minutes of the meetings. - 15.5.
-The Head of Governance shall endeavour to ensure that a Clerk is provided at each Academy Committee meeting. - 15.6.
-If a clerk is not available a member of any Board or its Committees can take the minutes. - 15.7.
-Each Trust Committee Trustee or Academy Committee governor present in person shall be entitled to one vote. - 15.8.
-Where there is an equal division of votes the Chair shall have a casting vote. - 15.9.
-Proxy votes will not be accepted at Board/Board Committee or Academy Committee level 15.10 No individual Trustee or governor is empowered to make decisions on behalf of the Trust outside any specific authority set out in this Scheme of Delegation.
-However, as an exception, the Chair of Trustees or the Chair of Governors, can make a decision when a delay in doing so would be: - Seriously detrimental to the interest of the Trust or and of its academies or the academy - it would not be possible to postpone the decision to a meeting of trustees or academy committee (which the chair can convene with less than 7 days notice if necessary, provided trustees/governors will have sufficient time to receive and give due considerations to relevant documents relating to the decision)
+The committees (Trust and academy) will meet as often as is necessary to fulfil their responsibilities but at least six times a year with the exception of audit and risk (three times a year) and governance and partnership (at least three times a year). - 15.2.
+Any three board or committee members/governors can request in writing to the clerk that the chair convene a meeting by giving no less than 14 days prior notice. - 15.3.
+The guorum for the transaction of the business at meetings shall be: - Trust board refer to articles of association articles 117 to 119 - Trust board committee two trustees at each meeting - academy committee 50% of appointed governors in post on each academy committee - 15.4.
+The company secretary shall endeavour to ensure that a governance professional is provided at each board and Trust committee meeting to advise trustees and take minutes of the meetings. - 15.5.
+The head of governance shall endeavour to ensure that a governance professional is provided at each academy committee meeting. - 15.6.
+If a clerk is not available a member of any board or its committees can take the minutes. - 15.7.
+Each Trust committee trustee or academy committee governor present in person shall be entitled to one vote. - 15.8.
+Where there is an equal division of votes the chair shall have a casting vote. - 15.9.
+Proxy votes will not be accepted at board/board committee or academy committee level. - 15.10 No individual trustee or governor is empowered to make decisions on behalf of the Trust outside any specific authority set out in this scheme of delegation.
+However, as an exception, the chair of trustees or the chair of governors, can make a decision when a delay in doing so would be: - seriously detrimental to the interest of the Trust or and of its academies or the academy - it would not be possible to postpone the decision to a meeting of trustees or academy committee (which the chair can convene with less than seven days' notice if necessary, provided trustees/governors will have sufficient time to receive and give due considerations to relevant documents relating to the decision)

-The following types of decision cannot be made by 'chair's action': decisions related to admissions; approval of financial spend above any delegated limit decisions on executive or senior leaders pay.
+The following types of decision cannot be made by 'chair's action' - decisions related to admissions; approval of financial spend above any delegated limit decisions on executive or senior leaders pay.

 Any actions taken above must be minuted retrospectively at the next meeting with a record of why 'chair's action' was appropriate.
-Trustees must be advised immediately if the Chair of an Academy Committee has used 'chair's actions'
+Trustees must be advised immediately if the chair of an academy committee has used 'chair's actions'.

 - 15.10.
-A register of attendance shall be kept for each Board and Trust/Academy Committee meeting and published on the Trust/Academy website annually in line with guidance in the Academies Trust Handbook. - 15.11.
-Any Board or Committee may invite attendance at meetings from persons who are not usual attendees at these meetings to assist or advise on a particular matter or range of issues.
-Such persons may speak with the permission of the Chair but shall not be entitled to vote. - 15.12.
-References to the "Chair" shall in the absence of the Chair be whoever chairs the relevant meeting.
+A register of attendance shall be kept for each board and Trust/academy committee meeting and published on the Trust/academy website annually in line with guidance in the Academies Trust Handbook. - 15.11.
+Any board or committee may invite attendance at meetings from persons who are not usual attendees at these meetings to assist or advise on a particular matter or range of issues.
+Such persons may speak with the permission of the chair but shall not be entitled to vote. - 15.12.
+References to the 'chair' shall in the absence of the chair be whoever chairs the relevant meeting.

-16. Agendas for meetings
+16 Agendas for meetings